 What is high blood pressure?

 “Your blood pressure is the force your blood exerts against the walls of your blood vessels,” said Philip Gideon, MD, a cardiologist at Banner – University Medical Center Phoenix.
 It’s measured with two numbers, the systolic number (top number) first and the diastolic number second.
 The systolic blood pressure number measures the pressure when the heart pumps.
 The diastolic blood pressure number measures the pressure when the heart rests between beats.

 Here’s how the American Heart Association defines high blood pressure or hypertension:

-- 180 or more and 120 or more: an emergency.
+- 180 or more and 120 mm Hg or higher: an emergency.
 You should go to the emergency room

 You might think that you would notice something or feel differently if you had high blood pressure.
 But people with high blood pressure generally don’t notice any symptoms—that’s why screening is so important.